• Skip to primary navigation

 • Cocoa Powder - I add a tablespoon of cocoa powder into the mix for a deeper chocolate flavor.
 You’ll also need a little extra for prepping the ramekins for baking.

 • Ramekins - You'll need 4, 6 ounce ramekins for this recipe.
-You can use smaller or larger but will need to adjust the cooking time a bit based on the size.
-If you don't have ramekins a muffin tin will work too.
+You can use smaller or larger, but you will need to adjust the cooking time a bit based on the size.
+If you don't have ramekins, a muffin tin will work too.
 Standard muffins are 4 ounces, so adjust the cooking time down by a minute or two.

 Baked molten chocolate lava cake shown cooling in a ramekin before serving.

-• Start by preheating your oven to 425ºF, then prepare the ramekins or muffin tin.
-Spray them with cooking spray then dust with cocoa powder.
+1. Preheat your oven to 425ºF, then prepare the ramekins or muffin tin.
+Spray them with cooking spray, then dust them with cocoa powder.

-• Next melt the butter and chopped chocolate in a microwave safe bowl.
+2. Next, melt the butter and chopped chocolate in a microwave-safe bowl.
 Microwave until the butter is melted, around 1 minute.
-Then stir until smooth and set aside.
+Then, stir until smooth and set aside.

-• Combine the chocolate mixture with the dry ingredients, then mix in the eggs and stir until smooth, but do not over mix.
+5. Combine the chocolate mixture with the dry ingredients, then mix in the eggs and stir until smooth, but do not overmix.

 Lava cake served on a dish and topped with raspberries and powdered sugar.

-You'll bake them for approximately 9 minutes until the top is set but still soft.
+2. You'll bake them for approximately 9 minutes until the top is set but still soft.
 Watch them closely after 7 minutes or so.
-Remember, you want to keep the center unbaked so it's better to under bake than over bake them.
-The cakes will continue to cook a bit whole cooling too.
-Don't worry if you do happen to over bake them!
-They're still delicious, you just won't get the effect of the liquid chocolate center.
+Remember, you want to keep the center unbaked, so it's better to underbake than overbake them.
+The cakes will continue to cook a bit while cooling too.
+If you do happen to overbake them, they're still delicious, you just won't get the effect of the liquid chocolate center.

 molten chocolate lava cake with filling oozing out

-The cakes are really rich and decadent but if you want to take it up a notch here are a few suggestions.
+Lava cakes are really rich and decadent, but if you want to take it up a notch here are a few suggestions.

 • Dusting with powdered sugar and fresh berries looks beautiful.